Interplain/ESP32InternetRadio/README.md

 VS1053 DAC Audio Board
 2 x Button Switches
 2 x 10k Resistors
 ESP32 WROOM Dev MCU

-Certainly, here's a basic README template for your ESP32 web radio project:

 ---

-# ESP32 Web Radio Player

 This ESP32-based web radio player allows you to listen to your favorite online radio stations with ease.
-The project is inspired by Nick Koumaris' work, customized and enhanced by Marc Stähli.
+The project is inspired by Nick Koumaris' work, customized and enhanced by Marc Stähli and Richard Phillips.
+I was to further add buttons for volume control

 ![ESP32 Web Radio Player](link-to-image.jpg)